efranke22/nick-erin-capstone/README.md

 Now that we have our model, we can evaluate it.
 Looking first at our prediction errors, the model appears relatively solid with a mean estimated error of 1.5%.
 While this is good news, our model must also have residuals that do not have spatial autocorrelation.
-Spatial autocorrelation means residuals in one census tract are related to the residuals in the census tracts around it, which is problematic because we violate the assumption of independence of residuals and jeopardize the validity of hypothesis tests.
+As we have discussed, spatial autocorrelation means residuals in one census tract are related to the residuals in the census tracts around it, which is problematic because we violate the assumption of independence of residuals and jeopardize the validity of hypothesis tests.
 We can test for spatial autocorrelation with something called the Moran’s I test.
-In order to run the Moran’s I test, we must decide in what way we want to define census tracts as “close”.
+In order to run the Moran’s I test, we must decide in what way we want to define census tracts as “close.”
 In other words, we must define a **neighborhood structure**.
 There are many options when defining a neighborhood structure.
-We can define tracts as neighbors if they touch at all, even just at a on point such as a corner.
+We can define tracts as neighbors if they touch at all, even just at one point such as a corner.
 This is called the Queen neighborhood structure.
 Another option is the Rook neighborhood structure, which defines tracts as neighbors if they share an edge (more than just a corner).
 Neighbors can also be defined using distance.
 The